FCO/Red/docs/api/MetamodelX/Red/Model.md

 ) returns Mu
 ```

-Returns a list of columns names
+Returns a list of columns names.of the model.

 ### method constraints